kamalsingh01/applo_appstore/README.md

 python3 manage.py runserver
 ```

-- You can create a superuser/admin user and provide all the details required afterwards
+- You can create a superuser/admin user and provide all the details required afterwards.
+This superuser will server as an admin to add and manage android apps.
 ```shell
 ./manage.py createsuperuser
 ```